 The overall value of the Roomba 675 is great.
 It is arguably the best valued robot Roomba has ever made.

-Considering its long run time, HEPA filtration, low-profile maneuverability, and powerful cleaning performance, it has many features that add to its value.
+Considering its long run time, filtration, low-profile maneuverability, and powerful cleaning performance, it has many features that add to its value.

 The biggest drawbacks to the Roomba 675 includes: no virtual walls, no rubberized brushroll, and basic navigation.